Whiskers & Windows Cat Door For Sliding Glass Door - Installation Instructions

 Step 4 Reinstall the Panel

 - Once the foam weatherstripping is installed, repeat steps 1-3 to install the panel.
-Hand-tighten the knobs by turning clockwise to lock the sliding glass pet door in place.
+Tighten the height adjustment locks with a screwdriver.

 Whiskers & Windows Locking Details